pandle/astro-pi-2022-23/README.md

 What we have learned:

-* what a github repository is and how to pull, commit and push a change
+* [how to](TOOLS.md) use the tools for this project
-* how to read the graphics of the Astro PI metrics
+* [how to](study/README.md) read the graphics of the Astro PI metrics
-* what the machine learning steps are
+* what the machine learning [steps](https://github.com/mrdbourke/zero-to-mastery-ml/blob/master/section-1-getting-ready-for-machine-learning/a-6-step-framework-for-approaching-machine-learning-projects.md) are

 ## Experiment on the Earth